djkormo/mlnet-tutorial/docs/using-models/README.md

 Feel free to post an issue on this repository if you've found something wrong in the text.
 Otherwise, have a great day!

+If you're up for it, you can also try the automated ML tool.
+I've made [a video to demonstrate how it works.](https://youtu.be/6udPLZR0vvQ)